The web developer guide to web hosting profitability

 In this guide, we will explore the different types of hosting products available on the market and outline the pros and cons of each to help you make an informed decision and keep your business profitable.

-Specifically, we’re going to look at the differences between the three main hosting services available on the market: shared hosting, VPS hosting and dedicated hosting.
+Specifically, we’re going to look at the differences between the three main hosting services available on the market:shared web hosting (free domain included with the purchase of an annual plan), VPS hosting and dedicated hosting.
 We’ll also touch on an alternative hybrid hosting product that offers the ability to scale and the ease of use to maintain your profits.

 The hosting lifecycle